What is functional medicine?

 Is coaching included in my membership?

 Yes.
-All functional medicine membership tiers include unlimited health coaching and lifestyle medicine support — integrated with your physician’s protocol.
+All functional medicine membership tiers and programs include health coaching and lifestyle medicine support — integrated with your physician’s protocol.

 How often will I meet with my coach?